UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-02-08-Graph-Bitlocker.md

 Well...at last!😑
 Click [here](https://docs.microsoft.com/en-us/graph/api/resources/bitlockerrecoverykey?view=graph-rest-beta) to jump to documentation.

-Right now I'm interested in listing all recovery keys in AAD.
+I'm interested in listing all recovery keys in AAD.
 To be able to do that you need specific set of permissions

 ![img4]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2021-02-08/img4.png)